Small Business Planning

 1. What value will my business add to the marketplace?

 This is the first of many questions to ask yourself before starting a business: What makes your business unique?
-It would help if you offered something cheaper, better, faster, or with better technology than what’s already on the market.
+It would be helpful if you offered something cheaper, better, faster, or with better technology than what’s already on the market.
 If your offering isn’t challenging what’s already out there, you’ll have difficulty overcoming the competition.
 Warren Buffett, the legendary investor, only puts his money into businesses with a defensible competitive moat.
 That’s evidence for a critical lesson to entrepreneurs.

-2. Do I have the resources I need?
+2. Do I have the necessary resources?

 3. Who is my target audience?